tiagovtristao/clipmir-desktop/README.md

 Current State
 -------------

 This is the first minimal working version, and should be used for testing only!
-The features missing to make it to a secure and stable version stage are:
+The features missing to make it to a secure and stable version are:

 * The current advertised name by a device is a UUID, which makes it difficult to know who that user is if there are more than 2 advertisers in the network.
 There should be an option to allow the user to set its discovery name;
 * There isn't a visual indicator in the UI when someone tries to connect to you and vice versa;
-* There's no disconnect option from a device, unless you quit the app;
+* There's no disconnect option from a device, unless you restart the app;
 * The state of a device that you are connected to is not reflected on the UI when it goes offline;
 * Move server initialisation from the rendered process into the main process (Electron);
 * The JSON RPC server should be serving HTTPS instead HTTP.